Tacoma Washington

 No one knows who and how many spirits call the Old Tacoma City Hall their home.
 Some possible theories as to who they are are listed below for your amusement.

-The building once was home to the city government of Tacoma, that truly was a place of drama, decision-making, deal conferences, and lots of paperwork and processing.
+The building once was home to the city government of Tacoma, and truly was a place of drama, decision-making, deal conferences, and lots of paperwork and processing.

 The entity named Gus described below sure loved being recognized and talked to by the living, as his antics were done for attention.

-Buildings/structures that are struggling fixer-upper opportunities sometimes draw back into this world entities who really loved this place, and try to get the attention of the living to do something about the disrepair and shabbiness in any manner they can think of.
+Places that are struggling fixer-upper opportunities sometimes draw back into this world entities who really loved them, and try to get the attention of the living to do something about the disrepair and shabbiness in any manner they can think of.

 The Old Tacoma City Hall has been in woeful condition for quite awhile.
-This could’ve drawn entities back into this world who loved the place, who perhaps are the culprits in some of the activity described below. mysterious bell ringing and light play could be an entity or entities trying to get the living’s attention to spruce up their favorite building in this world.
+This could’ve drawn entities back into this world who loved it, who perhaps are the culprits in some of the activity described below.
+Mysterious bell ringing and light play could be an entity or entities trying to get the living’s attention to spruce up their favorite building in this world.

 Ghosts and Spirits love to play with/enjoy electrical items, and can’t resist the temptation to do so.